dotnet/docs-maui/docs/fundamentals/datatemplate.md

 ## Create a DataTemplate

 A `DataTemplate` is used to specify the appearance of data, and typically uses data binding to display data.
-A common usage scenario for data templates is when displaying data from a collection of objects in a control such as a `CollectionView` or `CarouselView`.
+A common usage scenario for data templates is when displaying data from a collection of objects in a control such as a `CollectionView` or <xref:Microsoft.Maui.Controls.CarouselView>.
 For example, when a `CollectionView` is bound to a collection of `Person` objects, the `CollectionView.ItemTemplate` property can be set to a `DataTemplate` that defines the appearance of each `Person` object in the `CollectionView`.
 The `DataTemplate` will contain objects that bind to property values of each `Person` object.
 For more information about data binding, see [Data binding](~/fundamentals/data-binding/index.md).

 A `DataTemplate` that's defined inline in a control is known as an *inline template*.
 Alternatively, data templates can be defined as a control-level, page-level, or app-level resource.
 Choosing where to define a `DataTemplate` impacts where it can be used: